Arlington Butler

 Sir Arlington Griffith Butler KCMG (2 January 1938 – 9 November 2017) was a Bahamian teacher, lawyer, and politician.

+Early life and education

 He was born on 2 January 1938 in Nassau.
 Butler attended the Bahamas Teachers College, the University of Nottingham, and the Longborough Training College.
 He was an administrator at Government High School and Prince William High School.
 Butler became a lawyer in 1974.